RGF-team/rgf/python-package/Readme.rst

 ::

     git clone https://github.com/RGF-team/rgf.git
-    cd rgf
+    cd rgf/python-package
     python setup.py install --nocompilation

 ``sudo`` (or administrator privileges in Windows) may be needed to perform commands.

 Here is the guide how you can build executable files from binaries.
-The file for RGF will be in ``rgf/include/rgf/bin`` folder and files for FastRGF will appear in ``rgf/include/fast_rgf/bin`` folder.
+The file for RGF will be in ``rgf/python-package/include/rgf/bin`` folder and files for FastRGF will appear in ``rgf/python-package/include/fast_rgf/bin`` folder.

 RGF Compilation
 '''''''''''''''